-- Annual audits, including fire risk assessments and health and safety audits. - Annual or relevant frequency of examination of documents to ensure compliance with standards. - Termly inspection of premises and equipment. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Ofsted.
+- Annual audits, including fire risk assessments and health and safety audits. - Annual or the relevant frequency of examining documents to ensure compliance with standards.

+- Termly inspection of premises and equipment. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Independent Schools Inspectorate (ISI).